tomhallmain/simple_image_compare/README.md

 `file_path_json_path` should be set to the path for the file path JSON, if setting `use_file_path_json` is set to true.

-`text_embedding_search_presets_exclusive` - If this option is selected, the search results returned by preset search texts will be exclusive of eachtother, to more accurately categorize and segregate the search results.
-Note that since some text embeddings have a much stronger signal than others clustering on those searches can occur, but there are measures taken to mitigate this.
+`text_embedding_search_presets_exclusive` - If this option is selected, the search results returned by preset search texts will be exclusive of eachother, to more accurately categorize and segregate the search results.
+Note that since some text embeddings have a much stronger signal than others clustering on those searches can occur.

 ## UI Bindings